machdyne/mmod/README.md

 - SPI MOSI, MISO and SCK should have no pull-up/down resistors.
 - The module must not draw more than 50mA current at any time.

+## MMOD-D (Type-D) Additional Requirements

+MMOD-D is a special type of MMOD containing two SPI devices, the requirements are the same as MMOD but with the following differences:

+- The SPI bus is expected to be dedicated to the MMOD.
+- The module may interfere with the SPI bus regardless of the state of SS.

 ## License

 The contents of this repo are released under the [Lone Dynamics Open License](LICENSE.md) with the following exceptions: